-We believe that efforts to curtail the criminal behavior of young people are of the highest priority need within the correctional area.
-The long-term costs resulting from young offenders who continue their criminal activities justifies extraordinary efforts to rehabilitate them.
+CSAC believes that efforts to curtail anti-social, harm inducing behavior of young people are of the highest priority within juvenile corrections.
+The long-term costs resulting from such behavior justifies extraordinary efforts to rehabilitate them.

-Efforts should be made to force parents to assume greater responsibility for the actions of their children, including fines and sanctions, if necessary.
-Counties should be given flexibility to allocate resources at the local level according to the specific needs of their probation population and consideration should be granted to programs that allow such discretion.
-State programs that provide fiscal incentives to counties for keeping convicted offenders out of state institutions should be discouraged unless such programs - on balance - result in system improvements.
+Counties should be given flexibility to allocate resources at the local level according to the specific needs of the juvenile population and consideration should be granted to programs that allow such discretion.
+State programs that provide fiscal incentives to counties for keeping convicted persons out of state institutions- on balance - result in system improvements.
 Any program should recognize that final decisions on commitments to state institutions are made by the courts, a separate branch of government, and are beyond the control of counties.